World Lacrosse is Committed to Integrity

 World Lacrosse is also one of many independent international sports federations who belong to AIMS, the Alliance of Independent Members of SportAccord.
-AIMS, as a organization, also fully supports WADA, its code and policies application.
+AIMS, as an organization, also fully supports WADA, its Code and policies application.

 The purpose of this page is to communicate World Lacrosse’s support of WADA and it’s commitment to the doping-free integrity of the sport of lacrosse.
 It also provides links to the WADA website for World Lacrosse National Governing Body (NGB) member access to WADA information and documents.

 - Whereabouts – Notice to Athlete of Apparent Missed Test

 The WADA Anti-Doping e-Learning Platform (ADeL) offers access to all topics related to clean sport and anti-doping.
 It offers courses for athletes, coaches, doctors, administrators and anyone interested in learning more about anti-doping and protecting the values of clean sport.